saaya28/rpl-summer-2022/soham/daily_log.md

 ##  **Week of 6/27 - 6/31**
-# beat Fold.it game, started coding AI to beat the game on its own
+# Tuesday: beat Fold.it game, started learning OpenAI Gym
+# Thursday: finished coding practice AI for OpenAI Gym, starting on Fold.it AI